Annual Bulletin (Comparative Law Bureau): Bulletin

 In July 1908, the Annual Bulletin (no ISSN) was founded by the Bureau.
 The first comparative law journal in the United States, it provided a survey of foreign legislation and legal literature.
 Its first issue was a 200 or so page bulletin.
+Special bulletins also were foreseen, such as that issued in March of 1908, which consisted of a multi-country bibliography on marriage and divorce law.
+Moreover, pursuant to point 2 of the Bureau's aims noted above, the Bureau also published numerous translations of foreign laws as separate volumes.
+These included modern laws such as the German Civil Code and Brazilian Civil Code, as well as ancient laws, e.g., the Visigothic Code and Las Siete Partidas.

 The editor (chairman of the editorial staff) was Bureau secretary Smithers (from Philadelphia, where was also the Bulletins printer).
-The editorial staff in 1908 included: Simeon E. Baldwin (Yale) for general jurisprudence; Ernest Lorenzen (George Washington) and Roscoe Pound (then at Northwestern) for Germany; Charles Wetherill for Great Britain; Masuji Miyakawa for Japan; Leo Rowe (University of Pennsylvania) for Latin America; William Hastings (University of Nebraska, dean in 1910) for Russia; Samuel Scott for Spain; and Gordon Sherman for Switzerland.
+The editorial staff in 1908 included: Simeon E. Baldwin (Yale) for general jurisprudence; Ernest Lorenzen (George Washington) and Roscoe Pound (then at Northwestern) for Germany; Charles Wetherill for Great Britain; Masuji Miyakawa for Japan; Leo Rowe (University of Pennsylvania) for Latin America; William Hastings (University of Nebraska, dean in 1910) for Russia; Samuel Parsons Scott for Spain; and Gordon Sherman for Switzerland.
 There were foreign correspondents from fourteen countries, including Gaston de Leval from Belgium and Eugen Huber (creator of the Swiss civil code of 1907, still in force) from Switzerland.
+In 1910, Smithers added Charles Lobingier to be editor for the Phillispines and Samuel Williston of Harvard as editor for German.
+Scott, Lobingier, Wigmore, Williston, and others in the Comparative Law Bureau were also Roman Law scholars.

 The Bulletin was circulated to all ABA members and to other subscribers.
 Published by International Printing Co. in Philadelphia, it ran from July 1, 1908, to July 1, 1914, for volume 1 to 7.

 The separate Bulletin was discontinued for two reasons: in 1914, World War I disrupted cross-Atlantic connections; and in 1915, the ABA started publishing its own Journal, into which the Bulletin was merged as an annual issue.
 (Though in 1933, there was an ultimate separate Bulletin, 215 page long.
 And in 1964, two backissues were reprinted.)